 - Sign into your student GAfutures account to review your status for the following: GSFAPP, ACT and/or SAT Score, Selective Service Registration and HOPE calculated GPA. - Review your Plan&Pay4CollegeGA 12th grade letter found on your GAfutures Dashboard. - Meet with your school counselor to make sure you're on track to fulfill all graduation, admissions and academic rigor requirements. - If you haven't done so, take the necessary admissions tests SAT, ACT or Accuplacer.
 Be sure to have your test scores send to GSFC (SAT-0472 or ACT-2225) by the deadline of high school graduation for the Zell Miller Scholarship Eligibility. - November is Georgia Apply to College month where many colleges in Georgia will waive application fees.
-Ask your school counselor about College Application events at your high school or in your area. - Ask your teachers and counselors to submit required documents (letters of recommendation) to your preferred colleges. - Submit a request through your My GAfutures account for your high school to send your official transcript to any college you've applied to. - The FAFSA will be available in December, begin this process now by creating an FSA ID for yourself, your parents, and any contributor to your FAFSA.
-GSFC will host FSA ID creation events in the Fall. - Find out if your college requires the CSS/PROFILE, a supplemental financial aid form, in addition to the FAFSA. - Stay involved in after-school activities and work hard all year.
+Ask your school counselor about College Application events at your high school or in your area. - Your GEORGIA MATCH letter will be available October 1st and will also be in your Student. - Ask your teachers and counselors to submit required documents (letters of recommendation) to your preferred colleges. - Submit a request through your My GAfutures account for your high school to send your official transcript to any college you've applied to. - The FAFSA will be available in December, begin this process now by creating an FSA ID for yourself, your parents, and any contributor to your FAFSA. - Find out if your college requires the CSS/PROFILE, a supplemental financial aid form, in addition to the FAFSA. - Stay involved in after-school activities and work hard all year.
 Your grades can still impact financial aid and scholarship eligibility.